 I pose a question to you?
-Who flew the last aircraft picking Ghostrider Lead.
-A Sergeant, Phil Tolson, who received a Bronze him as the last man off, wrote me and told me of it.
+Who flew the last aircraft picking up the very last troops on Ripcord?
+Ghostrider Lead.
+A Sergeant, who received a Bronze Star acknowledging him as the last man off, wrote me and told me of it.
+You Ripcord Vets have a standing invitation to the Ripcord Reunions, held in November, each year.
+I bet your money is no good there, you couldn't buy a drink there.

-...recusing